Tampa Bay Buccaneers: Rivalries

-Divisional rivalries
+Divisional

+Atlanta Falcons

+The Buccaneers and Falcons met for the first time in the 1977 season, one year after the Buccaneers joined the NFL as the newest expansion team.
+The rivalry became fiercer after the 2002 season, when the Buccaneers and Falcons were placed in the same division, leading to constant clashes for the divisional title.
+The Falcons lead the overall series, 32–31.
+The two teams have not met in the playoffs.

 Carolina Panthers

 The Buccaneers and Panthers first meet in 1995, back when the later team joined the NFL as expansion franchise.
 However, the rivalry would take off during the 2000s with the creation of the NFC South and was described as "heated" and "physical" due to two main reasons; the first being that both teams fought for dominating control over the NFC South throughout most of the 2000s.
 The second reason being that players on both franchises suffered season ending injuries during their annual games.
 Examples include Chris Simms, Dante Wesley, Clifton Smith, and Kavika Pittman.
-Carolina leads the rivalry 25-19.
+As of the 2024 season, the Panthers lead the rivalry 25–24.

 New Orleans Saints

 The Saints and Buccaneers have one noticeable parallel throughout the two franchises history, they were both regarded as unsuccessful franchises until the 21st century, which was both teams were placed in the NFC South in 2002, as well as when their rivalry would truly begin to take off, when both teams improved their fortunes, though the Buccaneers got over the hump first with by winning Super Bowl XXXVII and the Saints winning their first Super Bowl 7 years later in Super Bowl XLIV.
-The first meeting between these two franchises first occurred in 1977 when the Buccaneers beat the Saints and ended their 26 game straight losing streak.
-While it isn't the most well known rivalry in the NFL, it did reach new heights in the 2000s, which was when the Buccaneers had a higher advantage over the Saints in the regular season, when both teams started posting winning seasons in that decade.
-New Orleans Saints leads the rivalry 39-24 and the two franchises meet once in the playoffs in which the Buccaneers defeated the Saints 30 to 20 and eventually won Super Bowl LV.
+The first meeting between these two franchises first occurred in 1977 when the Buccaneers beat the Saints and ended their 26-game straight losing streak.
+While it is not the most well known rivalry in the NFL, it's grown into one of the league's fiercest and most physical.
+The rivalry reached new heights in the 2000s, which was when the Buccaneers had a higher advantage over the Saints in the regular season, when both teams started posting winning seasons in that decade.
+New Orleans Saints leads the rivalry 39–24 and the two franchises met once in the playoffs in which the Buccaneers defeated the Saints 30 to 20 and eventually won Super Bowl LV.

+Conference

+From 1977 to 2001; the Buccaneers played in the former NFC Central division, culminating in two former divisional rivalries developing with the Detroit Lions and the Green Bay Packers.

+Green Bay Packers

+The Buccaneers and Packers were division rivals from 1977 to 2002 when both were in the NFC Central division.
+The teams have played several notable games, including a Snow Bowl game in 1985, a playoff game in 1998 and the 2020 NFC Championship Game.
+As of the 2023 season, the Packers lead the series 34–24–1.